-The developed algorithm should be able to produce an initially random population of 'trainers' in its initial generation, that is chromosomes behaving in a certain varied predefined manner and able to appropriately manipulate the initial raw time-series.
+Map trainer chromosome to time series data Rejoin the derived meta - data to the saved non time series data Train and test the neural network Assign the derived neural RMS to the trainer chromosome The developed algorithm should be able to produce an initially random population of 'trainers' in its initial generation, that is chromosomes behaving in a certain varied predefined manner and able to appropriately manipulate the initial raw time series.
 The products of the trainers also should be assigned a 'fitness' score, that is a floating point value from some function quantifying their relevance towards an optimum solution to the problem.
-In our case the fitness of each evolutionary produced time-series was derived by the root mean square error of the neural network.
+In our case the fitness of each evolutionary produced time series was derived by the root mean square error of the neural network.
+Thereinafter, the next and subsequent generations of the algorithm were formulated according to a selection policy which should elect the fittest members of the previous generation of the trainers.